Let’s start with the pronunciation of this odd little word, specifically the latter half.

 Portions are generous at The Eagle Drive-In, and after our meal, we were ready to head back to our house, change into some forgiving pants, and rest up for the next day of exploring.

 “Rise and shine!”
 I summoned my inner Mary Poppins as I went from room to room, waking my children, who were reluctant to rise so early on a Saturday morning.
 When I knocked on my parents’ door, my dad answered, already dressed for the day.
 He was eager to start exploring.

 I wanted to get to The Bruncheonette for breakfast early, as this tiny, yet popular, farm-to-table diner often fills up within minutes of opening.
 We lucked out and secured a position toward the front of the line.
 As my parents examined the menu at the counter, I explained that the “Benny” options were variations of traditional Eggs Benedict, which I knew was one of my mom’s favorite breakfast dishes.

 “Oh, this is a hard decision,” she said.
 “But I think I’ll go with the Benny Harper.”
-This version was made with bacon and avocado in addition to the traditional elements, while I ordered the Garden Benny, made with asparagus, tomatoes, truffled arugula, and beet Hollandaise.
+This version is made with bacon and avocado in addition to the traditional elements.
+I ordered the Garden Benny, made with asparagus, tomatoes, truffled arugula, and beet Hollandaise.